joedefen/pwr-tray/README.md

 - `pwr-tray -f` tails the log file (`~/.config/pwr-ini/debug.log`)

 ### Initial Testing of pwr-tray
 - Running `pwr-tray --quick` reduces the lock and sleep timeout to 1 minute (although you can 'click' the current value to try others), and `--quick` runs double-time (so 1 minute timers expire in 30s per the wall clock).
-- You can run in various modes, but the default, SleepAfterLock, exercises thru the most code paths.
+- You can run in various modes, but the default, `SleepAfterLock`, exercises the most code paths.
 - Then, ensure closing the lid, hitting the power button, etc., have the desired effects.

+## More Testing Hints
+* To test systemd inhibits: create a test inhibit with `systemd-inhibit --why="Prevent sleep for demonstration" sleep infinity`
+* To test Hi/Lo Battery states: when plugged in, click the battery state which artificially changes to HiBattery or LoBattery states for testing behaviors in those states.

 ---

 ### HowTo Configure pwr-tray
-- When the program is started w/o a `config.ini`, then it is created with defaults.
+- When the program is started w/o a `config.ini`, that file is created with defaults.
 - It has three sections:
     * **Settings**: The settings for when plugged in.
 Missing/invalid settings are inherited from the defaults.
 Here are the defaults:
     * **HiBattery**: The settings for when on battery on and not a low battery condition.
 Missing/invalid settings are inherited from 'Settings'.